 Example #1: Julius Caesar (By William Shakespeare)

 “Friends, countrymen, lend me your ears.”

-Mark Antony repeatedly uses the phrase “honorable man” In this speech several times, talking of Brutus’ actions (who has murdered Caesar) were nothing except honorable.
-His repetition of this phrase completely reverses the literal meanings of the phrase.
+Mark Antony repeatedly uses the phrase “honorable man” in this speech several, though Brutus’ actions in murdering Caesar were definitely not honorable.
+His repetition of this phrase completely reverses the literal meaning of the phrase.

 “Thrift, thrift, Horatio!
 The funeral bak’d meats did coldly furnish forth the marriage tables.”

-The most disturbing issue to Hamlet in the play is his mother’s marriage to his uncle.
+The most disturbing issue to Hamlet in this play is his mother’s marriage to his uncle.
 While talking to Horatio in a sarcastic manner, Hamlet sums up the ridiculous affairs using this statement.

 “Good fences make good neighbors.”

-This line points out in a sarcastic way two neighbors who have made a wall between them.
-However this wall falls apart every winter, therefore the neighbors meet and mend this wall, hence they spend more time together in this way.
+This line points out, in a sarcastic way, two neighbors who have made a wall between them.
+However, this wall falls apart every winter, therefore the neighbors meet and mend it, hence spending more time together in this way.

 “Two roads diverged in a wood, and I,